afunnydev/showyoucare/content/_index.md

     description: Link our app to your Stripe account so that we can monitor sales.
   - icon: select-care
     title: Select causes you care about
     description: You've worked hard to earn that money.
-Make sure it goes to the right hand.
+Make sure it goes in the right hands.
   - icon: donation-percentage
     title: Determine your contribution
     description: Not every product has the same margin.
 But every contribution counts.